-I never met my Grandpa Joe -- he died many years before I was born.
-But he was often present in our house at breakfast time.
-My mom would sometimes make what she called "Grandpa Joe's eggs" for my brother and me -- it was one of my favorite breakfasts.
+I never met my Grandpa Joe - he died many years before I was born - but he was often present in our house at breakfast time when my mom made "Grandpa Joe's eggs" for my brother and me.
+It was, and still is, one of my favorite ways to greet the morn.
+I've been surprised by the extent to which it pleases me that both of my boys love it, too.

 His creation is simple, hearty, and delicious--soft-boiled eggs broken over torn up pieces of buttered toast and seasoned liberally with salt and pepper.
 I always added plenty of dill to my bowl of Grandpa Joe's eggs, too.
 I was practically addicted to dried dill as a kid -- my mom would watch me pouring it on and jokingly ask if I'd like some eggs with my dill.